Dopamine circuits are more specific and better organized than NE and

 and reduce the salience of ordinary experiences: the patient may say that the

-government is spying on him, but that it doesn't bother him anymore.
+government continues to spy on him, but that it doesn't bother him anymore.
 Kapur

 claims that resolution of symptoms occurs within the first week of antipsychotic